andycockers/devops-tech-test/sr_devops/andyc/README.md

   |  |--ec2-35-178-58-224.eu-west-2.compute.amazonaws.com
   |--@ungrouped:

-4. Copy the string "ec2-35-178-58-224.eu-west-2.compute.amazonaws.com" to the Ansible inventory file in andyc/ansible/inventory
+4. Copy the string (something like this) "ec2-35-178-58-224.eu-west-2.compute.amazonaws.com" to the Ansible inventory file in andyc/ansible/inventory

 Database settings for mezzanine CMS